WCP: Why You Should Be Getting Your Labor News from Teen Vogue

 Most media outlets didn’t know how to respond to the job action.
 They couldn’t even figure out what to call it.
 Many journalists described it as a boycott, while others simply reported that the games had been ‘canceled’ or ‘postponed.’

 You might be surprised to hear about one publication that covered the NBA action with speed and accuracy: Teen Vogue.
 On Thursday, August 27, Teen Vogue reported that, “[p]layers in four major sports leagues have refused to play games in one of the most high-profile wildcat strikes in modern history.”
-And, just in case the average Teen Vogue reader doesn’t know what a strike is, let alone a wildcat strike, the article ends with a link to the magazine’s labor columnist Kim Kelly’s explainer from 2019, “Everything You Need to Know about a General Strike.”
+And, just in case a the average Teen Vogue reader doesn’t know what a strike is, let alone a wildcat strike, the article ends with a link to the magazine’s labor columnist Kim Kelly’s explainer from 2019, “Everything You Need to Know about a General Strike.”

 Yes, that’s right, Teen Vogue has a labor column.
 You might have heard about other artifacts of Teen Vogue’s jaw dropping wokeness, from stories calling Trump the “gaslighter-in-chief,” to Teen Vogue’s guide to anal sex, to their column praising Karl Marx on his 200th birthday in May of 2018.
 I was gobsmacked by the Karl Marx piece, and nearly equally stunned when, earlier this summer, Teen Vogue labor columnist Kelly explained the importance of class solidarity.
 I know this, but how does Teen Vogue?